Skip to content

 The Trail of Tears, an all-consuming flood, and a taste for moonshine all play into the history of Hochatown, a small community in southeastern Oklahoma.
 Named for a member of the Choctaw tribe who arrived here on the Trail of Tears in 1833, for decades the area served as a quiet hamlet for farming, hunting, and trapping before being taken over by a lumber and coal company at the turn of the 20th century.
 The lumber supply dwindled in the 1920s and ’30s, and in the throes of Prohibition, the town became famous for its moonshine.
 But by the 1950s, most locals had gone, and Hochatown was essentially a ghost town — which is how it came to be flooded without consequence with the construction of the Broken Bow Lake dam.
 A few buildings were moved to higher ground, and the rest of the area was engulfed by water.
 Its successor, present-day Hochatown, was established a mile west, and maintains its original church.
 Thanks to a growing number of visitors and a crop of luxury cabins, the new Hochatown is enjoying a revival of its early reputation for outdoor recreation amid the beautiful McCurtain County pines.

-When is the best time to stay in a vacation rental in Hochatown?
+The best time to stay in a vacation rental in Hochatown

 It’s been said that if you don’t like the weather in Oklahoma, wait a minute and it will change.
 And while that’s true in some of the plains areas, Hochatown is a little bit more predictable given its proximity to the nearby Kiamichi and Ouachita Mountains.
 Summers can be very hot and muggy, with temperatures peaking in late July in the mid-90s Fahrenheit, and dropping to the 70s after sunset.
 Winters, on the other hand, are cold and wet, with temperatures averaging in the 40s.
 Rain is heaviest in fall and spring, averaging 5 or 6 inches a month, but come winter, it seldom translates into snow.